God Himself, the Unique III

 God’s Authority (II) (Part One)

-Today we will continue our fellowship about the topic of “God Himself, the Unique.”
-We have already had two fellowships on this subject, the first concerning God’s authority, and the second concerning God’s righteous disposition.
-After listening to these two fellowships, have you gained a new understanding of God’s identity, status, and substance?
-Have these insights helped you achieve a more substantive knowledge and certainty of the truth of God’s existence?
-Today I plan to expand upon the topic of “God’s authority.”
+Today we will continue our fellowship on the topic of “God Himself, the Unique.”
+We have already had two fellowships on this subject, the first concerning God’s authority and the second concerning God’s righteous disposition.
+After listening to these two fellowships, have you gained a new understanding of God’s identity, status, and essence?
+Have these insights helped you achieve a more essential knowledge and certainty of the truth of God’s existence?
+Today I plan to expand on the topic of “God’s authority.”

 Understanding God’s Authority From the Macro- and Micro-Perspectives

 God’s authority is unique.
-It is the characteristic expression of, and the special substance of, the identity of God Himself.
-No created or non-created being possesses such characteristic expression and such special substance; only the Creator possesses this kind of authority.
-That is to say, only the Creator—God the Unique—is expressed in this way and has this substance.
-Why talk about God’s authority?
-How is the authority of God Himself different from the authority in man’s mind?
+It is the characteristic expression of, and the special essence of, the identity of God Himself, such as is not possessed by any created or non-created being; only the Creator possesses this kind of authority.
+That is to say, only the Creator—God the Unique—is expressed in this way and has this essence.
+So, why should we talk about God’s authority?
+How is the authority of God Himself different from “authority” as man conceives of it in his mind?
 What is special about it?
 Why is it particularly significant to talk about it here?
 Each of you must carefully consider this issue.
-For most people, “God’s authority” is a vague idea, one that is very difficult to get one’s head around, and any discussion of it is likely to be nebulous.
-So there will invariably be a gap between the knowledge of God’s authority that man is capable of possessing, and the substance of God’s authority.
-To bridge this gap, one must gradually come to know God’s authority by means of real-life people, events, things, or phenomena that are within human reach, that humans are capable of understanding.
+For most people, “God’s authority” is a vague idea, one that requires a great deal of effort to understand, and any discussion of it is likely to be abstract.
+Therefore, there will invariably be a gap between the knowledge of God’s authority that man is capable of possessing and the essence of God’s authority.
+To bridge this gap, everyone must gradually come to know God’s authority through the people, events, things, and various phenomena that are within the reach of humans and within their capacity to understand in their real lives.
 Though the phrase “God’s authority” may seem unfathomable, God’s authority is not at all abstract.
-He is present with man every minute of his life, leading him through every day.
-So, in every person’s day-to-day life he will necessarily see and experience the most tangible aspect of God’s authority.
-This tangibility is proof enough that God’s authority truly exists, and it fully allows one to recognize and to comprehend the fact that God possesses this authority.
+He is present with man through every minute of man’s life, leading him through every day.
+So, in real life, every person will necessarily see and experience the most tangible aspect of God’s authority.
+This tangible aspect is proof enough that God’s authority truly exists, and it fully allows one to recognize and to comprehend the fact that God possesses such authority.

-Before this humanity came into being, the cosmos—all the planets, all the stars in the heavens—already existed.
+Before this humanity came into being, the cosmos—all the planets and all the stars in the heavens—already existed.
 On the macro level, these heavenly bodies have been orbiting regularly, under God’s control, for their entire existence, however many years that has been.
-What planet goes where at what particular time; what planet does what task, and when; what planet revolves along what orbit, and when it disappears or is replaced—all these things proceed without the slightest error.
-The positions of the planets and the distances between them all follow strict patterns, all of which can be described by precise data; the paths along which they travel, the speed and patterns of their orbits, the times they are in various positions can be quantified precisely and described by special laws.
-For aeons the planets have followed these laws, never deviating one bit.
+What planet goes where at what particular time; what planet performs what task, and when; what planet revolves along what orbit, and when it disappears or is replaced—all these things proceed without the slightest error.
+The positions of the planets and the distances between them all follow strict patterns, all of which can be described by precise data; the paths along which they travel, the speed and patterns of their orbits, the times when they are in various positions—all of these can be quantified precisely and described by special laws.
+For eons the planets have followed these laws, without the slightest deviation.
 No power can change or disrupt their orbits or the patterns they follow.
-Because the special laws that govern their motion and the precise data that describe them are predestined by the Creator’s authority, they obey these laws on their own, under the Creator’s sovereignty and control.
-On the macro level, it is not hard for man to find out some patterns, some data, as well as some strange and unexplainable laws or phenomena.
-Though humanity does not admit that God exists, does not accept the fact that the Creator made and has dominion over everything, and moreover does not recognize the existence of the Creator’s authority, human scientists, astronomers, and physicists are finding more and more that the existence of all things in the universe, and the principles and patterns that dictate their movements, are all governed and controlled by a vast and invisible dark energy.
-This fact compels man to face up to and acknowledge that there is a Mighty One in the midst of these patterns of movement, orchestrating everything.
+Because the special laws that govern their motion and the precise data that describe them are predestined by the Creator’s authority, they obey these laws of their own accord, under the Creator’s sovereignty and control.
+On the macro level, it is not hard for man to discover some patterns, some data, and some strange and unexplainable laws or phenomena.
+Though humanity does not admit that God exists nor accept the fact that the Creator made and has dominion over everything, and moreover does not recognize the existence of the Creator’s authority, human scientists, astronomers, and physicists are nonetheless finding more and more that the existence of all things in the universe, and the principles and patterns that dictate their movements, are all governed and controlled by a vast and invisible dark energy.
+This fact compels man to confront and acknowledge that there is a Mighty One in the midst of these patterns of movement, orchestrating everything.
 His power is extraordinary, and though no one can see His true face, He governs and controls everything at every moment.
-No man or force can go beyond His sovereignty.
-Faced with this fact, man must recognize that the laws governing the existence of all things cannot be controlled by humans, cannot be changed by anyone; and at the same time man must admit that human beings cannot fully understand these laws.
-And they are not naturally-occurring, but are dictated by a Lord and Master.
+No man or force can reach beyond His sovereignty.
+Faced with this fact, man must recognize that the laws governing the existence of all things cannot be controlled by humans, cannot be changed by anyone; he must also admit that human beings cannot fully understand these laws, and they are not naturally occurring, but are dictated by a Sovereign.
 These are all expressions of the authority of God that mankind can perceive on a macro level.

-Under God’s sovereignty, all things exist and perish because of His authority, because of His management.
-Some things come and go quietly, and man cannot tell where they came from or grasp the rules they follow, much less understand the reasons why they come and go.
-Though man can witness, hear, or experience all that come to pass among all things; though they all have a bearing on man, and though man subconsciously grasps the unusualness, regularity, or even strangeness of the various phenomena, he still knows nothing about the Creator’s will and His mind which lie behind them.
-There are many stories behind them, many hidden truths.
-Because man has wandered far from the Creator, because he does not accept the fact that the Creator’s authority governs all things, he will never know and comprehend everything that happens under its sovereignty.
-For the most part, God’s control and sovereignty exceeds the bounds of human imagination, of human knowledge, of human understanding, of what human science can achieve; the abilities of created humanity cannot rival it.
-Some people say, “Since you have not witnessed God’s sovereignty yourself, how can you believe that everything is subject to His authority?”
-Seeing is not always believing; seeing is not always recognizing and understanding.
-So where does belief come from?
+Under God’s sovereignty, all things are born, live, and perish because of His authority and His management.
+Some things come and go quietly, and man cannot tell where they came from or grasp the patterns they follow, much less understand the reasons why they come and go.
+Though man can see, with his own eyes, all that comes to pass among all things, and can hear it with his ears, and can experience it with his body; though it all has a bearing on man, and though man subconsciously grasps the relative unusualness, regularity, or even strangeness of the various phenomena, he still knows nothing about what lies behind them, which is the Creator’s will and mind.
+There are many stories behind these phenomena, many hidden truths.
+Because man has wandered far from the Creator and because he does not accept the fact that the Creator’s authority governs all things, he will never know and comprehend everything that happens under the sovereignty of the Creator’s authority.
+For the most part, God’s control and sovereignty exceed the bounds of human imagination, of human knowledge, of human understanding, and of what human science can achieve; it is beyond the ken of created humanity.
+Some people say, “Since you have not witnessed God’s sovereignty yourself, how can you believe everything is subject to His authority?”
+Seeing is not always believing, and neither is it always recognizing and understanding.
+So, where does belief come from?
 I can say with certainty, “Belief comes from the degree and depth of people’s apprehension of, and experience of, the reality and root causes of things.”
 If you believe that God exists, but you cannot recognize, much less perceive, the fact of God’s control and God’s sovereignty over all things, then in your heart you will never admit that God has this kind of authority and that God’s authority is unique.
-You will never truly accept the Creator to be your Lord, your God.
+You will never truly accept the Creator to be your Lord and your God.

 The Fate of Humanity and the Fate of the Universe Are Inseparable From the Creator’s Sovereignty

-The fates of humanity and of the universe are intimately entwined with the Creator’s sovereignty, inseparably tied to the Creator’s orchestrations; in the end, they cannot be teased apart from the Creator’s authority.
-Through the laws of all things man comes to understand the Creator’s orchestration and His sovereignty; through the rules of survival he perceives the Creator’s governance; from the fates of all things he draws conclusions about the ways the Creator exercises His sovereignty and control over them; and in the life cycles of human beings and all things man truly experiences the Creator’s orchestrations and arrangements for all things and living beings and truly witnesses how those orchestrations and arrangements supersede all earthly laws, rules, and institutions, all other powers and forces.
-In light of this, humanity is compelled to recognize that the Creator’s sovereignty cannot be violated by any created being, that no force can meddle with or alter the events and things predestined by the Creator.
+The fates of humanity and of the universe are intimately entwined with the Creator’s sovereignty, inseparably tied to the Creator’s orchestrations; in the end, they are inseparable from the Creator’s authority.
+In the laws of all things, man comes to understand the Creator’s orchestrations and His sovereignty; in the rules of survival of all things, he comes to perceive the Creator’s governance; in the fates of all things, he comes to infer the ways the Creator exercises His sovereignty and control over them; and in the life cycles of human beings and all things, man truly comes to experience the Creator’s orchestrations and arrangements for all things and living beings, to witness how those orchestrations and arrangements supersede all earthly laws, rules, and institutions, all other powers and forces.
+This being so, humanity is compelled to recognize that the Creator’s sovereignty cannot be violated by any created being, that no force can usurp upon or alter the events and things predestined by the Creator.
 It is under these divine laws and rules that humans and all things live and propagate, generation after generation.
 Is this not the true embodiment of the Creator’s authority?
 Though man sees, in the objective laws, the Creator’s sovereignty and His ordination for all events and all things, how many people are able to grasp the principle of the Creator’s sovereignty over the universe?
-How many people can truly know, recognize, accept, and submit to the Creator’s sovereignty and arrangement over their own fate?
-Who, having believed the fact of the Creator’s sovereignty over all things, will truly believe and recognize that the Creator also dictates the fate of a human life?
+How many people can truly know, recognize, accept, and submit to the Creator’s sovereignty over and arrangement of their own fate?
+Who, having believed in the fact of the Creator’s sovereignty over all things, will truly believe and recognize that the Creator also dictates the fates of the lives of men?
 Who can truly comprehend the fact that man’s fate rests in the Creator’s palm?
-What sort of attitude humanity should take toward the Creator’s sovereignty, when confronted with the fact that He governs and controls the fate of humanity, is a decision that every human being who is now confronted with this fact must make for himself.
+What sort of attitude should humanity take toward the Creator’s sovereignty, when confronted with the fact that He governs and controls the fate of humanity?
+That is a decision that every human being who is now confronted with this fact must make for themselves.